Masks are Mandatory

 at all NorWest Co-op Locations

-As of Monday, September 28th, 2020 all staff and visitors must wear a mask to meet Orange restricted level pandemic response standards at all NorWest Co-op Community locations.
+As of Monday, September 28th, 2020 all staff and visitors must wear a mask to meet Orange and Red restriction level pandemic response standards at all NorWest Co-op Community locations.
 If you have any cold or flu-like symptoms, public health officials strongly urge you to isolate and get tested for COVID-19.

-- If you have any of these symptoms and need medical care, please call Health Links – Info Santé (204) 788-8200 or go to your local Urgent Care or Emergency Department.
+- If you have any COVID-19 symptoms and need medical care, please call Health Links – Info Santé (204) 788-8200 or go to your local Urgent Care or Emergency Department.

 - You can use the Manitoba COVID-19 online screening tool or for more information on if you should get tested or seek other medical advice.